Joint All-Domain Command and Control: JADC2 Services

 The Air Force's Common Tactical Edge Network joins 9 contractors, exploiting AI.
 Collins Aerospace demonstrated Combined JADC2 (CJADC2) in July 2022.

-The Navy's Live, Virtual, and Constructive (LVC) environment is a training environment for naval operations, so that Navy, Air Force, and Army can train together in a unified way.
+The Navy's Live, Virtual, and Constructive (LVC) environment is a training environment for naval operations, so that the Navy, Air Force, and Army can train together in a unified way.

 In Large Scale Exercise 2023 from August 9 to August 18, the Navy will test the response of over 50 Navy commands spread over 22 time zones, using retired Navy admirals to simulate members of the Joint Staff, civilian leaders, and non-Navy personnel.

-For example, aboard aircraft carrier USS Eisenhower (CVN-69), inside the Combat information center (CIC), the ship's watchstanding crew can train to the events presented to them on the screens of the CIC, irrespective of the physical position of USS Eisenhower during Large Scale Exercise 2023.
+For example, aboard aircraft carrier USS Eisenhower (CVN-69), inside the Combat Information Center (CIC), the ship's watchstanding crew can train to the events presented to them on the screens of the CIC, irrespective of the physical position of USS Eisenhower during Large Scale Exercise 2023.
 The Navy's Project Overmatch is now installed on three carrier strike groups for § Project Convergence Capstone 4, or PCC4 (2024).